Cleft Sentences

 If-because Cleft Sentences

 If-because cleft sentences function similarly to inferential cleft sentences.
-By using the 'if-because' cleft sentence you can express the reason for an action.
+This type of cleft sentence allows the speaker to emphasize the reason for an action.
 For example:

 He wants to be a millionaire to help poor children. →